If you contemplate using artificial intelligence (AI) in business processes, this article is for you!

 Business intelligence

-Businesses have long been trying to foresee consumer behaviors and market changes.
-AI can help to provide the answers.
-It can process billions of data points in real time or use historical data to project future outcomes with a high level of accuracy, enabling better-informed decisions.
+Businesses have also long tried to foresee market changes.
+AI can process billions of data points in real time or use historical data to project future outcomes with a high level of accuracy, enabling better-informed decisions.

 These insights help companies increase their marketing effectiveness, create more personalized customer experiences, and manage their enterprises more effectively.